 Tommy Atkins mangos are the most popular variety in the US.
 These fruits are on the larger side and flaunt a distinctive reddish skin.
 On the inside, their flesh is firm and dense, with just enough fiber to give it some chewiness.
 That texture makes the Tommy Atkins ideal for chopping up and using in salads, salsas, and chutneys.

-FreshDirect sources Alphonso mangoes from our friends at Savani Farm, a family-owned and operated plantation located on 150 acres close to India’s Gir National Park.
-The season for alphonso mangoes is short—just 6-8 weeks—starting in May.
+Among chefs, Alphonsos are often cited as a favorite.
+The season for them is short—just 6–8 weeks—starting in April.
+FreshDirect sources Alphonso mangos from our friends at Savani Farm, a family-owned and operated plantation located on 150 acres close to India’s Gir National Park.
 On the outside, Alphonsos have a pinkish blush, while inside, their saffron-colored flesh reveals itself to be buttery and exceptionally sweet, earning them the nickname “the king of mangos.”
-Among chefs, Alphonsos are often cited as a favorite.

 While Alphonso mangos are called the “kings,” kesar mangos have become known as the queens.
 These petite fruits are impossibly sweet and creamy, with an aromatic, almost floral flavor profile that is quite unlike any other variety.
 Kesars also come to us from Savani Farms, where they arrive a little bit later in mango season.
 One bite and you’ll understand just how distinctive and delicious real Indian mangos can be.